 "It's not reckless, what they're doing," says Anthony Kelso, a media studies professor at Iona College in New Rochelle, N.Y.

-Kelso, who's written about HBO, says international rights for Game of Thrones have been selling fast and he predicts a strong secondary market — fantasy fans are proven investors in fully loaded DVD packages.
+Kelso, who has written about HBO, says international rights for Game of Thrones have been selling fast, and he predicts a strong secondary market — fantasy fans are proven investors in fully loaded DVD packages.
 Ultimately, Kelso says, this show may be more about attracting a new base of subscribers to the premium channel, and less about high ratings.

-Unlike traditional television, of course, HBO doesn't rely on ads for revenue; it relies on people who will pay for their content.
+Unlike traditional television, of course, HBO doesn't rely on ads for revenue; it relies on people who will pay for its content.

 People, perhaps, like Thomas Strickland, an information architect in Atlanta and hardcore fan of Martin's books.
 Strickland doesn't yet subscribe to HBO, so he's exactly the type of viewer the network may be hoping to attract with Game of Thrones.